Cyprus immigration requirements in 2024. A complete guide for expatriates.

 Cyprus permanent residency by investment

-The type of residence permit is for investors and is known as “Cyprus permanent residency by investment” or “Cyprus residency by buying a property.”
+This type of residence permit is for investors and is known as “Cyprus permanent residency by investment” or “Cyprus residency by buying a property” and category 6.2.

 Residency with the right to work